VorpalBlade/chezmoi_modify_manager/docs/src/configuration_files.md

 set "section" "key" "value" separator="="
 ```

-By default separator is `" = "`, which might not match what the program that
+By default, separator is `" = "`, which might not match what the program that
 the ini files belongs to uses.

 Notes: